All Episodes

 He wanted to intimidate the court, and it appears that it worked in a couple of instances.

-But wouldn't the Supreme Court be overturning the will of the people of California?
+But wouldn't the Supreme Court be overturning the will of the people of California if they vote to overturn Proposition 8?

-No, I can answer my question about the Republican Party in gay marriage, even though it would lose to a vote of the public.
+No, I can answer my question about the Republican Party and gay marriage, even though it would lose to a vote of the public.

-The pressure is immense on Republicans to get hip with pop culture, Including immigration reform, uh, gun control, abortion, you name it.
+The pressure is immense on Republicans to get hip with pop culture, including immigration reform, gun control, abortion, you name it.

 Remember, folks, liberalism is to be imposed on this nation.